joyapseb/UROmniIsaacGymEnvs/README.md

 # Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim
 <img src="https://github.com/user-attachments/assets/15054bca-19a1-4486-a06d-8d8d48da094a" width="250" height="240"/>&emsp;<img src="https://github.com/user-attachments/assets/b910bf72-4aed-4686-aef8-045449962fc8" width="350" height="240"/>&emsp;<img src="https://github.com/user-attachments/assets/1e74eb3d-eba1-4dc7-abee-a8ecac00d31f" width="350" height="240"/>

+*To run the UR5e example follow the installation process and check the instruction of the README to run the example.*

 ## About this repository

 This repository contains Reinforcement Learning examples that can be run with the latest release of [Isaac Sim](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html).
 RL examples are trained using PPO from [rl_games](https://github.com/Denys88/rl_games) library and examples are built on top of Isaac Sim's `omni.isaac.core` and `omni.isaac.gym` frameworks.